Jay Anthony Gach

 Jay Anthony Gach�s instrumental concert music has been critically acclaimed as "witty, virtuosic and accessible", "so exuberant[and]so characterful", "a natural crowd pleaser", "vibrant textures", "multi-layered, whirling and propulsive".
 Summarized by the composer Lukas Foss during his tenureship as conductor of the Brooklyn Philharmonic, "his writing for orchestra is brilliant beyond words".
 Mr. Gach's compositions for the voice have been aptly characterized with the simple phrase, "such beautiful music"6.
 The composer Hugo Weisgal wrote of him, "a composer… of extraordinary technical command and intellectual grasp of what music is all about".

-EDUCATION: Ph.D State University of New York at Stony Brook 1982, FLCM Fellow London College of Music FLCM 1993; MM Hartt College 1980
+Education Ph.D State University of New York at Stony Brook 1982; Fellow London College of Music FLCM 1993; MM Hartt College 1980

 SUGGESTED LISTENING TO RECORDED MUSIC WITH MP3 FILES ATTACHED.
 SCORES WITHOUT MP3'S WILL DEFAULT TO YOUR MIDI SOUNDCARD OR PLAYBACK EQUIPMENT.